 With a total diversity of scenery and cultures, depending, on the region, multi centre touring options within Thailand are popular.
 There are excellent air links between most of the major cities, as well as good roads.
 The following are just a few Tour ideas for Thailand and each can be easily modified to suit your personal requirements.

 The Anantara Chiang Mai is regarded as one of Northern Thailand’s most elegant and luxurious hotels, perfectly positioned on the banks of Mae Ping river, yet with the famous night market just a few minutes walk away.
-A combination of contemporary design, particularly in the rather stark entrance, but once inside the quality is instant.
-The airport is 15 minutes drive away

 The Anantara Golden Triangle Resort is located in the extreme north of Thailand at the point where the Mekong River separates Thailand from Laos and Burma (Myanmar).
 Chiang Rai airport is 45 minutes away.

 Chiang Mai City and Elephant Experience with Sib-San Resorts: Sib-San Resort and Spa & The Sib-San Luxury Hotel.
 Two fantastic resorts, one located on the outskirts of the city by the river and the other set aside a deep tropical valley with elephant camp adjacent.
 And incredible value with prices starting at £388 per person for a 4 night extension from Bangkok including the domestic air travel.

 Four Seasons Resort Chiang Mai is a truly spectacular luxurious resort, in every aspect of setting, accommodation and facilities.
 Located in the Mae Rim rural area of Chiang Mai, 30 minutes drive from the city and the airport.
 The resort is set aside a working rice terrace, complete with buffalos.